pedroalvesbatista/singularity-admindocs/configfiles.rst

 .. note::

-  This feature will only apply when Singularity is running in SUID mode and the user is non-root.
+  This feature will only apply when Apptainer is running in SUID mode and the user is non-root.
 By default this is set to `NULL`.

 ``ALLOW CONTAINER ${TYPE}``:
-This option allows admins to limit the types of image formats that can be leveraged by users with Singularity.
-Formats include ``squashfs`` which is used by SIF and v2.x Singularity images, ``extfs`` which is used for writable overlays and some legacy Singularity images, ``dir`` which is used by sandbox images and ``encrypted`` which is only used by SIF images to encrypt filesystem contents.
+This option allows admins to limit the types of image formats that can be leveraged by users with Apptainer.
+Formats include ``squashfs`` which is used by SIF and v2.x Apptainer images, ``extfs`` which is used for writable overlays and some legacy Apptainer images, ``dir`` which is used by sandbox images and ``encrypted`` which is only used by SIF images to encrypt filesystem contents.